thingsboard/thingsboard.github.io/docs/edge/getting-started.md

 For simplicity, we will provision device manually using the UI.

+We are going to provision device on the Edge.
+Please open ThingsBoard **Edge** UI using the URL: [http://localhost:18080](http://localhost:18080).

 {% include images-gallery.html imageCollection="step1" showListImageTitles="true" %}

 You may also use: